ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 ### Execution

-Set your GDC controlled-access authentication token in the environment variable `GDC_TOKEN` or `GDC_TOKEN_FILE`, or the file `~/.gdc_token` so the pipeline can get the token.
+Set your GDC controlled access authentication token in the environment variable `GDC_TOKEN` or `GDC_TOKEN_FILE`, or the file `~/.gdc_token` so the pipeline can get the token.